hzk0070/comp-1200/docs/modules/m0/succeeding.md

 notes, *do* the notes.
 Is there an algorithm being discussed in the notes?
 Do it.
 Implement the algorithm and make it work.
 Is there code being discussed in the notes?
 Do it.
 Implement the code and make it work.
-It's great to know that it's possible to decide if a given value is in a large collection of value by examining no more than approximately *log*<sub>2</sub> of the values (theory), but knowing that isn't very useful unless you can write the code to do it (practice).
+It's great to know that it's possible to decide if a given value is in a large collection of values by examining no more than approximately *log*<sub>2</sub> values (theory), but knowing that isn't very useful unless you can write the code to do it (practice).